awsdocs/aws-greengrass-developer-guide/doc_source/device-auth.md

 + `Action`\.
 The list of actions that are allowed or denied by the policy\.
 + `Resource`\.
 The list of resources on which the action is allowed or denied\.

-For more information, see [AWS IoT policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) and [AWS IoT policy Actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) in the *AWS IoT Core Developer Guide*\.
+For more information, see [AWS IoT policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) and [AWS IoT policy actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) in the *AWS IoT Core Developer Guide*\.

-### AWS IoT Greengrass Policy Actions<a name="gg-policy-actions"></a>Greengrass Core Actions
+### AWS IoT Greengrass policy actions<a name="gg-policy-actions"></a>Greengrass Core Actions

 AWS IoT Greengrass defines the following policy actions that Greengrass core devices can use in AWS IoT policies: